blast0/Mini-Employee-Dashboard/README.md

 This is a minimal Angular (v20) project scaffold for the **Mini Employee Dashboard** assignment.

 Assumptions for Extra Validation:

-Name field: Name must not be longer than 100 characters, Name should not contain symbols like !@$#%^&*...
+Name field: Name must not be longer than 100 characters, Name should not contain symbols like !@$#%^&*... , empty spaces must be removed from both ends (the beginning and the end)
+Email field: empty spaces must be removed from both ends (the beginning and the end)

 Core Features:
 - List, Add, Edit, and Delete employees with real-time updates.